Category: Ethics

 Suggested themes and techniques

-The Amazing Technicolour Dream coat (continued)– Further develop the techniques for workshop 4.
+The Amazing Technicolour Dream coat (continued).
+We develop further the techniques for workshop 4.
 Possibly rig and animate lab coat and/or green screen movements of lab coat for track matting (filling 2D image with moving image footage) or projection mapping (projecting onto 3D object).

 Workshop 6